 - Capable of providing certifiable risk assurances to internal and external stakeholders, including regulators; and

-For more information on HITRUST and the CSF, refer to the HITRUST C-Level Overview.
+For more information on HITRUST and the CSF, refer to the How HITRUST Helps Organizations Manage Risk guide.

 Why do organizations need a security and privacy framework?

-Information security and privacy laws are passed to regulate many industries and require that organizations operating in such industries conduct thorough risk assessments to protect against the threats to the security and privacy of sensitive information.
-Organizations in other industries—that are less-regulated (or even unregulated)—may also want to protect valuable business information for many reasons, such as protecting patents and trademarks, gaining competitive advantage, and protecting customer data.
-Unfortunately, there is no ‘one-size-fits-all’ approach to securing sensitive information, and conducting information security risk analyses is not something with which many organizations are intimately familiar.
+Information security and privacy laws are passed to regulate many industries and require that organizations, operating in such industries, conduct thorough risk assessments to protect against threats to the security and privacy of sensitive information.
+Organizations in other industries — that are less-regulated (or even unregulated), may also want to protect valuable business information for many reasons, such as protecting patents and trademarks, gaining competitive advantage, and protecting customer data, and earning new business with partners concerned about information security.
+There is no “one-size-fits-all” approach to securing sensitive information, and oftentimes performing information security risk analyses is not something many organizations know how to do.

-Fortunately, HITRUST provides an alternative, easy to adopt, approach to effectively managing data, information risk and compliance through the HITRUST Approach.
-The HITRUST Approach is built around a risk management process that provides a consistent, managed methodology designed to meet the needs of many organizations operating in various industries.
+Fortunately, HITRUST provides an easy-to-adopt framework and methodologies to effectively manage data, information risk, and compliance by using the HITRUST Approach.
+Driven by the CSF, the HITRUST Approach is built around a risk management process that provides a consistent, managed methodology designed to meet the needs of organizations operating in various industries.
 The HITRUST Approach takes a holistic route to effectively analyze the potential risks to information protection.
 From this, an organization may establish one or more sets of security and privacy safeguards, also referred to as control baselines, which are intended to address similar threats to common classes of information using similar technologies.
-Organizations may then easily select an appropriate control baseline to help protect against any reasonably anticipated threats or hazards to the security and privacy of information.
+Organizations may then select an appropriate control baseline to help protect against any reasonably anticipated threats or hazards to the security and privacy of information.